naumenko-sa/crt/README.md

 ### Splice site flanks and annotation
 A +/- flanking region is considered when annotating the 5' and 3' positions of sample junctions to increase the number of annotated junctions.
 This value is specified by the -flank parameter (default 1).
 There is an option to not use flanking at all (-flank 0).

-### Distributed file systems and pipeline performance
-In order to circumvent the issue of write locks each worker process in SpliceJunctionDiscovery is assigned a single gene and writes to a single text file.
-As a result, each sample folder contains around 15000 to 22000 gene text files if you were to run the pipeline against all protein coding genes.

-Using a DFS does not affect the performance of SpliceJunctionDiscovery, however, it does affect AddJunctionsToDatabase significantly.
-Because the script opens, reads, and closes many small files, using a DFS will result in a majority of runtime spent looking for these files on the server.
-In my experience, this increased runtime from 5 minutes (on a local SSD) to over 40 hours (on the server).
-Therefore, it is reccomended that you copy over the files created by SpliceJunctionDiscovery to a local drive or simply generate them on a local drive before running AddJunctionsToDatabase.

-test